chrisbolosan/GrubFinder/README.md

 ## Mobile Deployment:

-\_GrubFinder will be only availiable on Iphone iOS and Android devices.
+\_GrubFinder will be only availiable on Iphone iOS devices.

 ## Technology Stack & Tools